ObolNetwork/obol-docs/docs/advanced/test-command.md

 ---
-sidebar_position: 1
+sidebar_position: 5
-description: Test networking between Charon dependant services
+description: Test the performance of a candidate Distributed Validator Cluster setup.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Network tests
+# Test a Cluster

 :::caution
-The charon test command is in alpha state and is still in development.
-It can not do any harm, but there is no guarantee it is stable and working as expected.
+The `charon alpha test` command is in an alpha state and is subject to change until it is made available as `charon test` in a future version.
 :::

-Charon test command evaluates network performance and effectiveness of the machine it is running on and the targeted external service - other Charon peers, beacon node(s), etc..
-It prints a performance report to the standard output and a machine-readable TOML format of the report if `output-toml` flag is set.
+Charon test commands are designed to help you evaluate the performance and readiness of your candidate cluster.
+It allows you to test your connection to other Charon peers, the performance of your beacon node(s), and the readiness of your validator client.
+It prints a performance report to the standard output (which can be omitted by with the `--quiet` flag) and a machine-readable TOML format of the report if the `--output-toml` flag is set.

-## Peers
+## Test your connection to peers

 Run tests towards other Charon peers to evaluate the effectiveness of a potential cluster setup.
-The command sets up a libp2p node, similarly to what Charon originally does.
-This test command **has to be running simultaneously with other peers**.
-After the node is up it waits for other peers to get their nodes up and running, retrying connection every 3 seconds.
+The command sets up a libp2p node, similarly to what Charon normally does.
+This test command **has to be running simultaneously with the other peers**.
+After the node is up it waits for other peers to get their nodes up and running, retrying the connection every 3 seconds.
 The libp2p node connects to relays (configurable with `p2p-relays` flag) and to other libp2p nodes via TCP.
 Other peer nodes are discoverable by using their ENRs.
 Note that for a peer to be successfully discovered, it needs to be connected to the same relay.
 After completion of the test suite the libp2p node stays alive (duration configurable with `keep-alive` flag) for other peers to continue testing against it.
 The node can be forcefully stopped as well.

 To be able to establish direct connection, you have to ensure: